“If music be the food of love, play on…” – Duke Orsino, Twelfth Night (Act 1, Scene 1)

 Probably the best distillation to draw attention to lacking story, is the application of a dirty social word: poser.
 With the time (89) and place (west Berlin) it’s natural that punks play a slight part in the proceedings, but they’re merely window dressing.
 The looks are there, some notable music, neon colors giving off a certain vibrancy, yet it’s aping an aesthetic and feel, without embracing any of it.
 There’s so much posing on screen as to constantly distract, but it feels like the filmmakers were aware there were as many plot holes in their work, as there there were double crossings.

 The most unfortunate thing about Atomic Blonde is that it lives in the shadow of Leitch’s previous film.
 That’s bound to happen when a movie becomes an instant classic the moment it’s released.
 Possibly with time and distance, his sophomore effort will gain a little more favor.
 As it stands now it’s a competently made actioner that leans to heavily on well worn plot devices.
 Owing as much to James Bone and John Le Carre as it does to that Keanu Reeves specter, Leitch and Theron turn in a serviceable thriller with killer action sequences.
-At the very least Atomic Blonde can be called the best the best DTV action film ever made.
+At the very least Atomic Blonde can be called the best DTV action film ever made.
 Which isn’t too shabby at all.